dataiku/dss-plugin-nlp-analysis/README.md

 | Guitar | String instrument     |    Music |
 | Violin | String instrument      |    Music |

-Let's assume you have your two dataset in a project.
+Let's assume you have your two datasets in a project.
 Now you can :
 - Navigate to the Flow
 - Click on the + RECIPE button and access the Text Analysis menu.
 If your dataset is selected, you can directly find the plugin on the right panel.